uniflow-kt/uniflow-kt/README.md

-# UniFlow 🦄 - A Simple Kotlin Unidrectional Kotlin Data Flow framework for Android, using Kotlin coroutines and open to functional programming
+# Uniflow 🦄- Simple Unidirectionnel Data Flow for Android & Kotlin, using Kotlin coroutines and open to functional programming

 ## Setup